-Creator Backlash: Patricia Routledge does not approve of the Young Hyacinth prequel special, as she felt the BBC was running out of ideas by revisiting old programmes.
+- Creator Backlash: Patricia Routledge does not approve of the Young Hyacinth prequel special, as she felt the BBC was running out of ideas by revisiting old programmes.
 Kerry Howard, who played Hyacinth in the special, defended it by saying that it's not a remake or reboot of the show, but a side story that rounds out the character.

 - Clive Swift was very much a straight example.
 In one interview to Doctor Who Magazine during his appearance in the 2007 Doctor Who Christmas special, he is quoted as telling fans of the show to fuck off if they ask him so much as a question regarding his time as Richard.

-Averted with Geoffrey Hughes (Onslow) and Judy Cornwell (Daisy) who have reprised their characters from the show over the years during fundraising drives for PBS in the US, where it remains shown weekly and quite popular.
+- Averted with Geoffrey Hughes (Onslow) and Judy Cornwell (Daisy) who reprised their characters from the show over the years during fundraising drives for PBS in the US, where it remains shown weekly and quite popular.

-The Other Darrin: Rose was played by Shirley Stelfox in the first series and then by Mary Millar in all later series.
+- The Other Darrin: Rose was played by Shirley Stelfox in the first series and then by Mary Millar in all later series.

 - Recycled Script: Writer Roy Clarke also did Last of the Summer Wine, and Edie in that show comes across as similar to Hyacinth—except that her attempt at an upper-class facade cracks far more easily.